SBA STEP program celebrates 10 years of helping businesses grow export sales

 “The city had gone through two bid cycles, but nobody could meet the specifications,” Luke said.
 “We decided American Muscle Docks should enter a proposal.”

 After returning to Wellsburg, Luke made return trips to follow up with Nicaraguan local officials.
 In addition, a delegation from Nicaragua traveled to Wellsburg in July to meet with American Muscle Docks.
-The West Virginia Development Office provided contacts and financial assistance for translating the company’s proposal and materials into Spanish.
+The West Virginia Department of Economic Development provided contacts and financial assistance for translating the company’s proposal and materials into Spanish.
 STEP grants helped with the costs of trips to Nicaragua.

 As a result, AMD landed a project worth approximately $500,000.